alurubalakarthikeya/CalGPA/README.md

   <img src="https://github.com/alurubalakarthikeya/CalGPA/blob/main/imgs/image.png?raw=true" alt="Image 1" width="500" style="display: inline-block; margin-right: 20px;"/>
 </p>
 <h2>Description📜</h2>
 CalGPA is a web application designed to help students analyze and track their semester performance effectively, allows students to monitor their academic progress throughout the semester in real-time.
-A new feature on predictions that are based on neural networks is coming up soon.
+There are different tools that can help students maintain a good academic record.
 CalGPA delivers insights that help you improve your weaker subjects and get better in subjects you are good at.

 ## Features ✨